obaghirli/PyETL/README.md

    - Returns:
      * list of strings
 + **transform**  - def transform(raw_data)
-  - A pre-built pipeline, that achieves the task
+  - A pre-built pipeline that achieves the task
   - Args:
     * raw_data: list of strings, each string representing a row from the data file
   - Returns: